Cyb3rhq/cyb3rhq-docker/single-node/README.md

-# Deploy Wazuh Docker in single node configuration
+# Deploy Cyb3rhq Docker in single node configuration

-This deployment is defined in the `docker-compose.yml` file with one Wazuh manager containers, one Wazuh indexer containers, and one Wazuh dashboard container.
+This deployment is defined in the `docker-compose.yml` file with one Cyb3rhq manager containers, one Cyb3rhq indexer containers, and one Cyb3rhq dashboard container.
 It can be deployed by following these steps:

 1) Increase max_map_count on your host (Linux).
 This command must be run with root permissions:
 ```